Checkerworld .com "The Grand Old Game" See our new site Go Here

 NOTE!Important.
 Straight Checkers is no longer being sold as of 11/2/13

 Programmer needed to compile Flash 6 files into web .exe.
 Email me at email@example.com.

 BREAKING NEWS; There is a NEW Checker Champion of the World!
 Michele Borghetti defeated the champion-Alex Moiseyev, 6-3-29 draws.
 The match was held in Itay, June 25th to July 6, 2013.

 In the Majors division of the 2012 National Ty, 13 year old (!)
 Alex Holmes won with a perfect 28 points, winning all of his 7 rounds!
 He is now forced to play in the Masters division in the future.
 Is there another Marion Tinsley on the horizon!

 Moiseyev and Borghetti had played in 2011, Moiseyev retaining the title with a 6-5 win.

+For those players out there that are tired of checkers, there is a brand new game by Net Entertainment and 20th Century Fox called Aliens, a sci-fi video slots game.
+This is the first game to use real time 3D graphics, and is the first of many other games to come using iconic movies from 20th Century Fox.
 If you want to start playing at an online casino then you should get your information from onlinecasinos.co.uk , it's a great website to help answer all the questions you might have.
-(5-1-6)
+(6-10-14 yr-1)

 The leading paypal poker deutsche websites allow players to use their paypal accounts to play slots machines as well as video poker and table games.
 (5/08/14/1)